 The Board shall schedule a meeting and notify, in writing, the member involved of the opportunity to be heard at that meeting.
 Such notification shall be sent to the member no later than thirty (30) days prior to such Board meeting.

 The member whose conduct is called into question shall be entitled to address the Board in person or in writing at such meeting, or to have another member in good standing address the Board on his/her behalf.
 The member shall notify the Committee of his/her intention to appear no later than seven (7) days prior to the Board meeting.
-If such notice is not provided, the member will have waived his/her rights under this sectionsolely.
+If such notice is not provided, the member will have waived his/her rights under this section, and the member’s appearance would be solely at the discretion of the Board.

 3. After hearing from the Committee and the member involved, the Board shall decide in Executive Session the appropriate action to be taken.
 Such action shall include any of the following: